the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-checklist.md

 # Checklist for Code Testing

 This checklist contains a lot of items.
-As [mentioned](#Write_tests_any_tests) before, it is far better to do some of the items than none of them.
+As {ref}`mentioned before<rr-testing-write-tests>`, it is far better to do some of the items than none of them.
 Do not be discouraged if this list of tasks seems insurmountable.

 <a name="Writing_tests"></a>
-### Writing tests
+## Writing tests

 - Write a few smoke tests.
 - Write unit tests for all your code units.